gina-alaska/gina-rails-template/README.md

 If you are using pow create a .powenv file in the rails root directory and then <code>touch tmp/restart.txt</code>.
 Be sure to add the .powenv to your .gitignore to prevent your key/secret information from being exposed to other users.

+## Cookbook Instructions

+You will need to have <code>test-kitchen, berkshelf and vagrant</code> installed and running in order to use the automatic cookbook creation template.
+The default recipes will create a system with nginx, ruby, bundler and unicorn to host an application.

+It will create a new folder called <APP_NAME>-cookbook in the current directory with all of the receipes and template files for starting a vm

+### Starting the VM

+Just run the following command to start the vm

+    cd <APP_NAME>-cookbook
+    kitchen converge centos

+Once that has completed successfully you can login using

+    kitchen login centos

+After confirming the VM starts and is configured correctly upload to chef using

+    berks upload